axbazin/genomic_islands_benchmark/README.md

 - Start : The start position  of the genomic island
 - End : The end (or stop) position of the genomic island
 - Prediction_method : The software, or method, used to predict this genomic island

+Software versions, and modes of installation of each software used are indicated in 'software_info.tsv'

 Some were downloaded from [islandviewer website](http://www.pathogenomics.sfu.ca/islandviewer/download/), if you are looking for up-to-date data from their tools you should download it from there.